 BlueGnome was founded in in 2002 by a team of scientists who developed a novel mathematical technology for the analysis of genetic data following the sequencing of the human genome in 2000.
 Over the following 10 years BlueGnome has seen rapid growth and adoption of its technology and has become a leading provider of genetic solutions for the screening of chromosomal abnormalities in cytogenetics and IVF.
-This year BlueGnome was acquired by Illumina and is now a wholly owned subsidiary of Illumina - enhancing the company’s ability to establish integrated solutions in reproductive health and cancer.
+In September 2012 BlueGnome was acquired by Illumina and is now a wholly owned subsidiary of Illumina - enhancing the company’s ability to establish integrated solutions in reproductive health and cancer.
 Below is a timeline of BlueGnome's milestones to date.

 With the support of the University of Cambridge and the Wellcome Trust, BlueGnome went on to assemble a world class team of mathematicians, biologists and software engineers with the aim of developing a range of genetic tests which used these advances to improve human health.

 In February 2006 BlueGnome released the CytoChip, a powerful new genetic test for the investigation of genetic abnormalities.
 The CytoChip is now used in over 40 countries world wide.
 Since 2006 over 100,000 samples have been investigated using the CytoChip, mainly associated with developmental delay or with complex leukaemias.
 The CytoChip is now used in over 200 labs as a first line cytogenetic test, replacing traditional G-band karyotyping.